aalm/bbs-fw_wiki/Configuration-Tool.md

 **Max Speed**
 Maximum speed (if using speed sensor) in km/h.
 Units can be change to imperial from Menu -> Options -> Units.
-This will be overridden by what is configured in the Bafang display if a display is used.
+This value will be used, whatever is configured in display is ignored.

 ### Features